 Personally, I always give my hair extensions a gentle brush whilst they have conditioner on as I find it helps with the drying and styling afterwards and actually reduces matting.
 As long as you do not tug at the hair, and you take care to protect the seams it should not cause any major damage.

-5. How To Wash Matted Hair Extensions? (back to index)
+How To Wash Matted Hair Extensions?

 hair care for extensions